 - Keep meetings brief or stay out of them completely.
 Ask for a meeting agenda before every meeting and decline if you find it irrelevant.

 - Stay off Social Media – What??
 I know how important Social Media is.
 I know it’s here to stay and essential for building relationships with customers and building a business BUT Learning how to use Social Media for your growing business will help you spend LESS time on the various networks.
-Contact the D3signs Studio to attend their next Social Media workshop.
+Contact the Web Assistant to attend their next Social Media workshop.

 We’re not always going to be productive, and that’s important.
 While being engaged in the process of creation is nourishing and invigorating, there are times when we need to be neither busy, nor productive.
 We just need to be.